Havanese: Dog Breed Profile and Information

 Photo by Pezibear on Pixabay

-This amazing dog has a remarkable personality that makes it a great family dog.
+This amazing dog has a remarkable personality, making it a great family dog.

-They are completely trainable, obey commands, and are able to learn tricks easily.
+They are completely trainable, obey commands, and can learn tricks easily.

 This breed can also be used as a therapy dog, especially if it has been well-socialized with people.